Gabriel-RQ/pyinterfacer/README.md

 # PyInterfacer

-A modular library for handling interfaces in pygame projects.
+A modular library for handling interfaces and components in pygame projects.

 Build menus and interfaces for pygame projects using simple YAML descriptions and a base set of components.
 Are the base components not enough?
 Expand on them and create your own!